-Walker’s articles have appeared in The New York Times, The Washington Post, The Wall Street Journal, the Los Angeles Times, The Baltimore Sun, The Boston Globe, The Atlantic, Politico, Time, The Week, CNN.com, Slate, New York, The New Inquiry, The New Republic, The National Post, National Review, No Depression, Boing Boing, io9, Radio World, Telos, Z, the Journal of American Studies, and many other publications.
+Walker's articles have appeared in The New York Times, The Washington Post, The Wall Street Journal, the Los Angeles Times, The Baltimore Sun, The Boston Globe, The National Post, The Atlantic, Politico, Time, Slate, Salon, The Week, CNN.com, L.A.
+Weekly, New York, The New Inquiry, The New Republic, National Review, No Depression, Boing Boing, The All-Music Guide, io9, Radio World, Telos, Z, the Journal of American Studies, and many other publications.
+He has won two Los Angeles Press Club awards, for articles on hate crimes and the basic income, and he was a finalist for articles on William Burroughs, Merle Haggard, Pappy O'Daniel, and "disaster utopianism."

 Walker is a graduate of the University of Michigan, where he received a degree in history.
 He lives in Baltimore with his wife and two daughters.